 The Problem With Living In Downtown Rochester, New York

-Downtown Rochester, New York has been getting a lot of revitalizing lately, and that’s a good thing.
+Downtown Rochester, New York has got a lot of revitalizing lately, and that’s a good thing.
 They built a new Transit Center, which is much better than waiting in the freezing cold in those horrible bus shelters.
 Many of the old crumbling buildings have been fixed up and looking better than ever.
-And much needed bicycle lanes have been added, along with a new bike sharing program called Pace.
+And much-needed bicycle lanes have been added, along with a new bike sharing program called Pace.

 These are all great improvements that I agree with, and have been long overdue.
 Downtown Rochester, New York was looking very outdated and run down.